germs-lab/SOPs/Wafergen.md

 3. Design your plate layout.
 Name this file layout_yourname_date.
 Lanying has wrote a SOP on how to design your plate layout with other logistics.
 Please refer here.https://github.com/germs-lab/SOPs/blob/master/Wafergen.md

+4.In the same Box folder of wafergen, there are excel files of layouts of wafergen  (https://iastate.app.box.com/folder/69923026206).
+The names are #S_#A, indicating the number of Samples wiht number of Assays.
+After you have done step 2 and 3, you may use the corresponding excel file and fill out with your specific names of samples and primers.
+The primer name must be the same as those in Bob's primer excel.

-4. Make a folder in the Box Drive Folder - GERMS-Wafergen [https://iastate.box.com/s/g0tt6382aagmd3eut4at2bgljhipi53g] to place the three files above in.
+5. Make a folder in the Box Drive Folder - GERMS-Wafergen [https://iastate.box.com/s/g0tt6382aagmd3eut4at2bgljhipi53g] to place the three files above in.
 Name that folder as wafergen_yourname_date.

 ## Notes before you start: